What Happened to Strong Female Protagonists? | Part I

 I will be discussing multiple movies and spoiling some events in this lengthy two-part article, including: Gone with the Wind, Terminator 1 & 2, Alien & Aliens, Mad Max: Fury Road, Predator, and Prey.
 I’ll be discussing successful uses of strong female characters and comparing them to how modern writing has failed to replicate this success, using Prey and its protagonist, Naru, as the primary examples (aka scapegoats).
 This is mainly because Prey is still fresh in my mind, even though there are plenty of other examples of poorly-written, strong, female characters in modern action movies or shows.
 I could use Rey from the Star Wars movies, for instance, but those films have gotten enough hate and I don’t want to watch them again to recall the necessary details.
 I haven’t paid much attention to the Marvel Cinematic Universe, but those who have tell me it’s rife with these types of characters as well.
 Regardless, I still like Prey despite its shortcomings, and I’m sure you can probably come up with your own examples in its place while reading this lengthy diatribe.

-These days, it’s very common for the next action movie in theatres to have a woman at the center of it, doing choreographed fight scenes and incredible stunts that used to be reserved for beefcakes like Stallone or Schwarzenegger.
+These days, it’s very common for the next action movie in theaters to have a woman at the center of it, doing choreographed fight scenes and incredible stunts that used to be reserved for beefcakes like Stallone or Schwarzenegger.
 It also wasn’t long ago that Hollywood started pumping out remakes/sequels of popular movies with a predominately female cast, as though that were anything other than ticking a box on a pandering checklist while trying to capitalize on a recognizable franchise name.
 This can still work if it’s done right and with enough respect for the material and characters.
 In fact, it has been done well on occasion—for example, Bridesmaids is the female version of The Hangover and it did quite well.
-Most often, however, it falls flat because the people making the film are so hung up on their own politics or the desire to “empower women,” they forget to make the characters interesting or to even think up more compelling situations that make sense for them.
+Most often, however, it falls flat because the people making the film are so hung up on their own politics or the desire to “empower women,” that they forget to make the characters interesting or to even think up more compelling situations that make sense for them.
 Unless your female protagonist has some otherworldly superpowers or is built like an MMA fighter, I’m going to have a hard time believing she can do the same things as the beefcake heroes of yesteryear.

 What I’m saying is, that I don’t have a problem with the “girl power” message, or even any political message you want your movie to have, so long as the story is good and the characters are compelling.
 Some of my favorite characters from my favorite films are women who do incredible things in their stories.
 Movies like that are rare these days, though, because the creators are too focused on the wrong things as storytellers.
 That’s my problem with Prey and other modern movies.
 They don’t do enough to make their female protagonists believable or interesting.
 The filmmakers are so busy trying to move the culture in a certain direction and continuing to fall in line with what is an acceptable “message” for their audiences, that they’re forgetting basic storytelling and characterization techniques in the process.
 It’s gotten so bad that even mediocre films are getting endless praise for just being better than terrible.